eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 ## Complex Manipulations

-We have found exactly two states for $n=3$ that have a profitable simple manipulation.
-However, we can also ask if these two nodes are themselves reachable by manipulations from other nodes via the same coalition of voters.
+We have found exactly two states for $n=3$ that have a profitable simple manipulation per coalition.
+However, we can also ask if these two nodes are themselves reachable by manipulations from other nodes by the same coalition of voters.
 For example, is it possible for there to be a $P$ with a Condorcet winner such that by multiple manipulations, the coalition can eventually reach one of these two nodes and profitably change the winner?

 The answer is yes.
 We can consider a "complex manipulation" to be a sequence of simple manipulations where the final state is strictly preferred to the initial state by the coalition.
 That is, if $S^{(0)}\to S^{(1)}\to\cdots\to S^{(k)}$ is a complex manipulation, then we have that $f(S^{(k)})\succ f(S^{(0)})$.
 This is a much stronger requirement than having a chain of weakly preferred states, since we only require that the final state be strictly preferred to the initial state.
 It turns out that all complex manipulations are weakly preferred at all intermediate states, but we do not require that to be the case.